Maintenance technicians excel with customer service skills

 possible solutions, or charge ahead and try to fix everything at once?

 your ideas are heard first and loudest, or do you spend time listening to

 Your tendencies in interpersonal interactions can help you identify whether you already have good customer service qualities innately, as well as what you might need to work on.

 More maintenance jobs to consider:

 Now that we've established what great customer service looks like (and how you can work on yours), it's important to understand how customer service situations can manifest in the day-to-day tasks of a maintenance technician.

 Let's begin with this hypothetical situation: you work as a maintenance technician for a large facility.
 You receive dozens of requests every day from a variety of departments to fix a range of things.
 Some tasks are more involved or higher priority than others, but they're all very difficult to manage at once.
 Good customer service in this situation, first and foremost, means effective communication skills — being clear in your communication with each department about when their maintenance request will be taken care of, and then sticking to those deadlines.
 Prioritization of these tasks will also aid in this communication.
 Communicating openly and then delivering reliable service to each department is what good customer service looks like in this situation.

 Customer service is vital to a maintenance technician's job since they'll ultimately work to fix and maintain machinery and systems for other people.
-Be sure to list customer service skills — good communication, efficient problem solving, patience, attention to detail — on your resume to convince potential employers that you possess more than just the technical qualifications to succeed as a maintenance technician.
+Be sure to list customer service skills — good communication, efficient problem solving, patience, attention to detail — on your resume and cover letter to assure potential employers that you possess more than just the technical qualifications to succeed as a maintenance technician.